Osu! Tatakae! Ouendan: Legacy and sequel

-Following high import sales for Ouendan, Nintendo and iNiS developed Elite Beat Agents, released in North America in November 2006, in Australia in May 2007, in Europe in July 2007, and in South Korea in October 2007.
+Following high import sales for Ouendan, Nintendo and iNiS developed Elite Beat Agents, released in North America in November 2006, and in 2007 for other markets.
 The game features the same gameplay as Ouendan, but with scenarios, characters and songlists geared towards western audiences, replacing the male cheerleaders with special agents.
-Several general gameplay improvements were made as well, thus making it a spiritual sequel to Ouendan.
+Several general gameplay improvements were made as well.

-On February 21, 2007, Nintendo announced a true sequel to the game, Moero!
+A true sequel to the game, Moero!
 Nekketsu Rhythm Damashii Osu!
 Tatakae!
-Ouendan 2.
+Ouendan 2, was released on May 17, 2007.
 The game features the original characters from Osu!
 Tatakae!
 Ouendan, as well as a new rival cheer group that the player both encounters and plays as.
-The game was released on May 17, 2007.
 It has 4-player wireless play, as well as several other new features, most of which were first implemented in Elite Beat Agents.

 osu!, an indie game inspired by Osu!
 Tatakae!
 Ouendan, was released for personal computers in the same year the sequel was released.

-The main characters of Ouendan would also make minor appearances in Nintendo's crossover fighting series Super Smash Bros., appearing as stickers and trophies in Brawl and spirits in Ultimate.
+The main characters of Ouendan also made minor appearances in Nintendo's crossover fighting series Super Smash Bros., appearing as stickers and trophies in Brawl and spirits in Ultimate.